Fake rumors, real killings: Inside Congo's deadly health misinformation crisis

 A self-styled prophet whose TikTok channel shows him with large crowds of followers and has over 400,000 subscribers, Mulindwa has previously falsely claimed to cure coronavirus, according to CongoCheck, an online factchecking platform.

-He received a 12-month prison term for defamation last year but has not served the sentence, a lawyer for the prosecution told Reuters.
+He received a 12-month prison term for defamation last year, according to a photo of the judgement viewed by Reuters.
+He has not served the sentence, a lawyer for the prosecution said.
 In response to questions from the news agency, a close relative who works for Mulindwa denied he had been convicted.

 Mulindwa did not respond to requests for comment.